boxcutter/kvm/docs/NVIDIA_JETSON_DEVELOPER_KIT_SETUP.md

 2. Make sure the device is powered off, but still connected to the host PC by the USB-C cable.
-3. Press and hold (2) "Force recovery button" (the middle button) while also pressing the (1) "Power button" (the left button).
+3. Press and hold (2) "Force recovery button" (the middle button) while also pressing the (3) "Reset button" (the right button).
 Then release both buttons.

 You may also need to make sure that you disconnect the display adapter and/or keyboard on the Jetson if JetPack is already configured to ensure the system will flash via